prabha05081997/everest-engineering-interview/README.md

 * Clone the project by **git clone https://github.com/prabha05081997/everest-engineering-interview.git**
 * In root folder run **mvn clean package** and ensure every tests are getting passed

+### Coupon
+* Coupons are read from **coupons.csv** file which is placed in root folder of the application.
+* It's path is read from **app.properties** file. so it can be placed anywhere in the system, not necessarily in the root folder of the application.
+* New coupons can be added to coupons.csv file then restart the sytem.
+No code changes are required

 ## Cost Estimation Service

-Inside cost-estimation module, Go to Main class and run the application and give inputs in below format
+* Inside cost-estimation module, Go to **cost-estimation/target** folder
+* Run the following command **java -jar cost-estimation-1.0-SNAPSHOT.jar** to start the application and give inputs in below format

 #### Sample input